osdio/react-native-html-render/README.md

 >
 > Be careful to use, the performance is not good.
 If you want to improve the performance, be free to open a issue or send a PR.

+// please change all the var into let its new future of js
 ## Install

 ```